John Ciaccia: Opposition to Bill 22

 In early 1974, it was reported the Bourassa Liberals were preparing legislation that would limit the ability of non-English speaking parents to send their children to English schools.
 However, as the 1974 National Assembly session begun, it became clearer that language of schooling was only part of a bolder proposal to establish French as the official language of Quebec: Bill 22.
 The proposed legislation was largely opposed by both Anglophones and immigrant communities, seen as the imposition of second class citizenship on non-Francophones.
 Ciaccia, one of nine Anglophone Liberal MNAs at the time, opposed the Bill, criticizing its discriminatory nature.
 By March 1974, Ciaccia along with four other Anglo MNAs announced their intention go against party lines and vote against the Bill.
 Ultimately, Ciaccia and George Springate were the only Liberal MNAs to vote against the Bill in its second reading when it reached its second reading in July 1974.
-Responding to criticism from within the party that two MNAs votoed against government, Premier Bourassa suspended both Springate and Ciaccia, barring them from Caucus meetings.
+Responding to criticism from within the party that two MNAs voted against the government, Premier Bourassa suspended both Springate and Ciaccia, barring them from Caucus meetings.
 Ciaccia nevertheless continued his role as chief government negotiator with the Cree and Inuit on the James Bay project.
 Bourassa would eventually welcome Ciaccia and Springate back into the caucus after less than 2 months.